tinnlab/NOSI-Google-Cloud-Training/README.md

 ### Creating a Virtual Machine

-Within the Workbench screen, click __MANAGED NOTEBOOKS__, select the region which is closed to your physicall location and click __CREATE NOTEBOOK__.
+Within the Workbench screen, click __MANAGED NOTEBOOKS__, select the region which is closed to your physical location and click __CREATE NOTEBOOK__.
 Since our analyses will be based on R programing language, we need to select R 4.1 as our development environment.
 Then, set a name for your virutal machine and select the server which is closed to you physical location.
 In our learning module, a default machine with 4 vCPUS and 15GB RAM would be suffice.
 Finally,